Ian Banner, Director

 Fall 2021 Green Student Interns

-Allegra Latimer is a Biology and French major with a minor in Chemistry from Brandon, MS. She has worked with the office in previous semesters focusing on food waste reduction and diversion and is now working on the expansion of the current UM Compost program.
+Allegra Latimer is a French and biology major with a minor in chemistry from Brandon, MS. She has worked with the office for three semesters now focusing on food waste reduction and expansion of the current UM Compost program.
+She now assists in the management of our GSIP program, community outreach, and is conducting Green Labs pilot research.
 Having the opportunity to work closely with varying campus/community organizations, students, and faculty/staff to promote sustainability conversations has grown her knowledge of sustainability efforts on campus as well as those in the larger community.
 Over the years, she has developed an understanding and passion for sustainability as something that can be incorporated into everyday practices.
 She believes in engaging in ongoing sustainability conversations and efforts around the community in order to help contribute to larger sustainability goals.
 Allegra is also a member of the Sally McDonnell Barksdale Honors College and is a pre-med student interested in incorporating sustainability into topics of food insecurity and overall state health.